-RER will transact a royalty acquisition using one or a combination of the following deal structures:
+The Company will transact a royalty acquisition using one or a combination of the following deal structures:

-STRUCTURE ATTRIBUTES Monetize Pre- Existing Royalty or Establish a New RER provides funding to a client either (i) in exchange for the right to a pre-existing royalty on an operational project or (ii) in exchange for a new royalty on an operational or construction ready project.
-Royalty The project is typically a long-life asset with a long-term power purchase agreement or one that operates in a strong merchant market with stable power prices.
-The royalty is paid to RER based on the gross revenue of the project and extends for the life of the royalty agreement.
+STRUCTURE ATTRIBUTES Monetize Pre- Existing Royalty or Establish a New RER provides funding to a client either (i) in exchange for the right to a pre-existing royalty on an operational project or (ii) in exchange for a new royalty on an operational or construction ready project, or product sales Royalty The project is typically a long-life asset with a long-term power purchase agreement or one that operates in a strong merchant market with stable power prices.
+The royalty is paid to RER based on the gross revenue of the project (or sales) and extends for the life of the royalty agreement.
 Royalty Based Loan RER provides a short-term interest-bearing loan (6 months to 3 years) to a client to fund part of the client's project construction, acquisition, or reduction of debt.
-The loan will generally be a senior secured or secured but sub-ordinated to non-recourse project debt.
+The loan will generally be senior secured or may be secured but sub-ordinated to non-recourse project debt.
 The loan and interest are repaid from the project's cash flows or a refinancing event by the client.
 A long-term royalty is established on the new and/or existing projects of the client.
 The royalty is paid to RER from the gross revenue of the project and extends for the life of the royalty agreement.
 The royalty can be a fixed amount or a fixed percentage of the revenue from the project.

-RER may structure some or all of its royalties as long-term participating loans in order to maximize RER's security interests in a client's projects and/or to utilize incentive programs that may be available to RER.
+The Company may structure some or all of its royalties as long-term participating loans in order to maximize the Company' security interests in a client's projects and/or to utilize incentive programs that may be available to the Company.